Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 \begin{proof}[Proof of Theorem~\ref{Thm:RelationDyadicTrees}] From Proposition~\ref{Prop:InjectionPrecritical} we have an injection of precritical points of $p_{c}$ of any given generation on $[-\alpha,c]$ to precritical points of $p_{c'}$ of the same generation on $[-\alpha',c']$, and by claim (B) this injection restricts to the arcs $[-\alpha,\alpha]$ and $[-\alpha',\alpha']$.
-This immediately proves the first half of part a), and the second half follows from claim (C) of Proposition~\ref{Prop:InjectionPrecritical}.
+This immediately proves part a), and part b) follows from claim (C) of Proposition~\ref{Prop:InjectionPrecritical}.

-Part b) of Theorem~\ref{Thm:RelationDyadicTrees} follows from claim (C) of Proposition~\ref{Prop:InjectionPrecritical}: a precritical orbit of $p_{c'}$ has strictly more choices than a precritical orbit of $p_c$ thanks to the interval $J$.
-More precisely, consider the Hubbard tree $H_{c'}$ of $p_{c'}$; and let us add the forward orbit of the ends of $J$ into the vertex set of $H_{c'}$.
-Denote by$A'$ the associated automaton of $p_{c'}:H'\to H'$, see Section~\ref{ss:HaubTrees} for a formal definition of an associated automaton.
-And let $A'_*\subset A'$ be the sub-automaton obtained from $A'$ by removing all states within the interval $J$ as well as all arrows starting or ending at the removed states.
-Then the entropy of $c$ is bounded by the entropy of $A'_*$ by claim (C) of Proposition~\ref{Prop:InjectionPrecritical}, while the entropy of $c'$ is equal to the entropy of $A'$.
-Since $A'$ is irreducible, the entropy of $A'$ is strictly bigger than the entropy of $A'_*$. \end{proof}
+Part c) of Theorem~\ref{Thm:RelationDyadicTrees} also follows from claim (C) of Proposition~\ref{Prop:InjectionPrecritical}: since $p_{c'}$ is dyadic, every edge of its Hubbard tree, say $H'$, maps over every other in a bounded number of iterations (the Markov partition associated to the edges is irreducible).
+Therefore, every typical orbit visits $J$ with positive frequency, and the entropy of orbits in $H'$ that are not allowed to visit $J$ is strictly smaller than the full entropy in $H'$.
+Precritical orbits in $H$ inject to precritical orbits in $H'$ avoiding $J$, and so $H$ has smaller entropy than $H'$. \end{proof}